QilinZhou56/Market-Analysis/README.md

 ## Project 2: Customers and Products Analysis Using SQL

-## Project Overview
+### Project Overview
-This project aims to analyze sales data from a scale model cars database to inform decision-making processes.
+This project contains SQL analysis of multiple markets.
+Using scale model car analytics as an example, we aim to analyze sales data from a scale model cars database to inform decision-making processes.
 The data encompasses various aspects of the business, including customer behavior, product performance, and sales trends.
 The ultimate goal is to optimize ordering strategies, tailor marketing efforts, and determine budget allocation for customer acquisition.

-## Database Schema
+### Database Schema
 The database contains eight tables:
 - `Customers`: Contains customer data.
 - `Employees`: Information about all employees.